 Precondition for marsadm primary is that you are up, that means in attached and connected state (cf. marsadm up), and that any old primary (in this case A) does not use its /dev/mars/mydata device any longer, and that the network is healthy.
-If some (parts of) log-files are not yet (fully) transferred to the new primary, you will need enough space on /mars/at the target side.
+If some (parts of) log-files are not yet (fully) transferred to the new primary, you will need enough space on /mars/ at the target side.
 If one of the preconditions described in section 6.2.2 is violated, marsadm primary may refuse to start.

 The preconditions try to protect you from doing silly things, such as accidentally provoking a split brain error state.
 We try to avoid split brain as best as we can.
-Therefore, we distinguish on node B before trying to become primary.
-See also section 5.3.
+Therefore, we distinguish between intended and emergeny switching.
+Intended switching will try to avoid split brain as best as it can.